ydataai/ydata-profiling/docsrc/source/pages/integrations/data_apps.rst

   st.write(df)
   st_profile_report(pr)

-You can install the `pandas-profiling component <https://github.com/Ghasel/streamlit-pandas-profiling>`_ for Streamlit with pip:
+You can install the `ydata-profiling component <https://github.com/Ghasel/streamlit-pandas-profiling>`_ for Streamlit with pip:

 .. code-block:: console